 Linnenluecke, M. K., Smith, T., and McKnight, B. (2016).
 Environmental finance: A research agenda for interdisciplinary finance research.
 Economic Modelling, 59, 124-130.

 McKnight, B. and Linnenluecke, M. (2016) How Firm Responses to Natural Disasters Strengthen Community Resilience: A Stakeholder-Based Perspective.
 Organization & Environment, 29(3):290-307.

 Bansal, P. and McKnight.
 B. (2009), Looking Forward, Pushing Back, and Peering Sideways: Analyzing the Sustainability of Industrial Symbiosis.
 Journal of Supply Chain Management, 45(4), 26-37

 Zietsma, C. and McKnight, B. (2009).
 Building the Iron Cage: Co-creation work in the context of competing proto-institutions.
 Invited contribution to Lawrence, T.B., Suddaby, R. & Leca, B. (Eds.).
-Handbook of Institutional Work, Cambridge University Press.
+Institutional Work: Actors and agency in institutional studies of organizations, Cambridge University Press.

-Dr. McKnight is a member of the editorial board at the Academy of Management Review and is an ad hoc reviewer at the Academy of Management Journal, Journal of Business Ethics, Organization & Environment, and the Canadian Journal of Administrative Sciences.
+Dr. McKnight is a member of the editorial board at the Academy of Management Review and is an ad hoc reviewer with top journals such as the Academy of Management Journal, Journal of Business Ethics, Organization & Environment, and the Academy of Management Journal.

 Dr. McKnight is the Co-Founder and Co-Chair of the Interdisciplinary Minor in Sustainability at McMaster University.
 This minor allows undergraduate students from any faculty at McMaster to pursue an interdisciplinary study of sustainability by selecting from over 90 courses from all faculties.
 It is breaking down barriers across faculties and has served as a model for other minors that seek to include an interdisciplinary focus.